raz786786/E-Book-Management-System/README.md

 The E-Book Management System development emphasizes a systematic, modular approach, ensuring scalability, maintainability, and usability.
 Below is a structured methodology for developing the project:

 1. Requirement Gathering
-Identify functional requirements like book CRUD operations, user authentication (Sign In/Sign Up), and order management.
+Identify functional requirements like user authentication (Sign In/Sign Up), and order management.
 Specify non-functional requirements, including security, performance, and responsive design.
 2. Technology Stack Selection
 Frontend: HTML, CSS, Bootstrap for responsive and aesthetic UI.